Alternative

 Synology NAS

-As Synology within DSM now supports Docker (with a neat UI), you can simply install Home Assistant using Docker without the need for command-line.
-For details about the package (including compatibility-information, if your NAS is supported), see https://www.synology.com/en-us/dsm/packages/Docker
+Synology with DSM now supports container management through the Container Manager package, allowing you to install Home Assistant without the need for command-line.
+For details about the package (including compatibility-information, if your NAS is supported), see https://www.synology.com/en-us/dsm/packages/ContainerManager The steps would be:

 • Install Docker “Container Manager” package on your Synology NAS